jameelalsalam/jplotexamples/README.md

 ## Workflow

 Because its a thing, we need to start with how to have the right dependencies.
 This repo is a package, and dependencies are described in DESCRIPTION.
 They are more precisely described in the `renv` lockfile.
 For work

+`renv` gets to be on the outside
+`pak` is the first thing installed in project library, with renv::install("pak")